 The semester will consist of three (3) small papers and a final.
 The three small papers will provide students with more in-depth knowledge and broaden their knowledge of domestic violence.
-The papers will be due every three weeks; will be 5-8 pages in length; will require a minimum of five (5) properly formatted citations.

-Topic one will be: Who is Ellen Pence and what are her contributions to domestic violence?
-Due in Unit 4.
-September 22nd

-Topic two will be: student's choice: Choose either the impact of domestic violence on health OR the impact of domestic violence on mental health.
-Due in Unit 7.
-October 13th

-Topic three will be: a draft outline of the final paper.
-This should be a properly formatted academic outline.
-Due in Unit 10.
-November 3rd

-Topic four will be: the final paper.
+The papers will be due every three weeks; will be 5-8 pages in length; will require a minimum of five (5) citations.
+Topic one will be: Who is Ellen Pence and her contributions to domestic violence.
+Topic two will be: student's choice: the impact of domestic violence on health OR the impact of domestic violence on mental health.
+Topic three will be: draft outline of the final paper; part I of final.
+Topic four will be: the final paper; expands on topic three.
 Short papers should include no less than five references with the vast majority being from accredited books and journals and any supplements from the Internet must be from recognized, reputable organizations.
 Websites such as Wikipedia and sniggle are NOT acceptable.